fedfedmedved/quanttop-thesis/chapter1_1 background and motivation.md

 Dimensionality reduction algorithms can be used to solve this problem.
 They process complex high-dimensional data into simplified versions with a lower dimensional complexity.
-Clearly not all information include in the data can be preserved, some will get lost along the compression.
+Clearly not all information included in the data can be preserved, some will get lost along the compression.
 Thus reduction will usually work best if the data itself is not as complex as the space it is embedded into.
 For example consider a circular shape placed in a five dimensional space.
 It could not easily be visualized as is, but a good two dimensional representation would expose the same circular shape.